becomingcc/UKB_bioage_cancer/README.md

 #### Program/1_training_BioAge_NHANES_UKB.R

-Codes used for training and testing BA algorithms in NHANES, and projecting the algorithms onto UK Biobank
+Codes used for training and testing BA algorithms in NHANES, and projecting the algorithms onto UK Biobank.
+All BA measures were constructed based on the "BioAge" R package (https://github.com/dayoonkwon/BioAge).

 #### Program/2.1_data_prep_UKB_cancer.do

-Codes used for creating cancer diagnosis variables in UK Biobank
+Codes used for creating cancer diagnosis variables in UK Biobank.

 #### Program/2.2_data_prep_UKB_BioAge.do

-Codes used for data preparation (combining biological age measures, cancer outcomes, and covariates) in UK Biobank
+Codes used for data preparation (combining biological age measures, cancer outcomes, and covariates) in UK Biobank.

 #### Program/3_analysis_UKB_BioAge_cancer.R

-Codes used for survival analyis
+Codes used for survival analyes.

 #### BioAge_variables.xlsx

-Excel containing the list of biomarkers used in UK Biobank (including the Field ID used) and NHANES III
+Excel containing the list of biomarkers used in UK Biobank (including the Field ID used) and NHANES III.